yagnikposhiya/eternal-web/README.md

 # Eternal
 A repository contains frontend for an appointment booking voice AI agent.
+Backend is available [here].(https://github.com/yagnikposhiya/eternal-agent)

 ## Environment variables (Frontend)
 1. Expose the LiveKit server URL (public) using NEXT_PUBLIC_* variable.
 It must be public as the browser client needs this URL to connect directly to the LiveKit server.
 URL is not a creddential, just the address of LiveKit endpoint so it's safe to expose it publicly.